How to Use the Rule of 72 to Double Your Investment

 I'm going to show you how long it will take you to double your money—with the rule of 72.

-The rule of 72 uses annual returns to estimate how long it will take to double your money.
+The rule of 72 uses annual returns to estimate how long it will take to double your money when you invest it.

 Here is roughly how long it would take you to double your money given the following annual returns:

 - 20% – 3.6 years

 You get the picture, now I'll explore three ways to double your money.

 1. How to Double Your Money in Stocks

 You can effortlessly double your money every few years by investing in stocks through a broker like Webull.